Tysabri (natalizumab) is a disease modifying drug (DMD) for very active relapsing remitting MS.

 If you are trying for a family, your MS nurse or neurologist may recommend remaining on Tysabri until conception, then review whether you should continue treatment during pregnancy based on how active your MS has been and the risk that you might have a significant relapse.

-You take Tysabri as an intravenous infusion (a small tube placed in a vein, with the treatment infused via a pump) once every four weeks.
+You can take Tysabri as an intravenous infusion (a small tube placed in a vein, with the treatment infused via a pump) once every four weeks.
 This is generally done in a hospital infusion clinic and takes 2 to 3 hours.

 What side effects could I get with Tysabri?